-The number of people making comments about my mum because she can move well without her rollator walking aid, all because she was being allowed to sit down first or being taken a different way, first, to get to somewhere, is truly shocking.
-My mum’s cancer spread to her bones which wreaked havoc on her back, spine, and chest, going from 5’7″ to 4’11” in a matter of days because of it.
+The number of people making comments about my mum because she can move well without her rollator walking aid, all because she was being allowed to sit down first or being taken a different way, first, to get somewhere, is truly shocking.
+My mum’s cancer spread to her bones, which wreaked havoc on her back, spine, and chest, going from 5’7″ to 4’11” in a matter of days because of it.

 My mum can walk ok because her legs are fine, but her back and neck are still really messed up, hence needing the walking aid.
 But the comments being made behind her back, insinuating she’s not actually disabled, even though she has a hunched back because of the damage her cancer caused to her neck, made my blood boil.

 I found myself having to explain to people what her cancer did to my mum in order to shut them up.
 I shouldn’t need to do that.

 My mum’s neck and head stick out at a terrible angle, which puts a lot of strain on her muscles.
 It also affects her balance because her centre of gravity is now a lot further forward than it should be.
 What’s wrong with people that they get angry that people don’t look disabled enough for them to be empathic?

-Not that they even needed to be empathic, she wasn’t getting any special treatment, most disabled access points cause you to have to go a lot further out of the way to reach where you’re going, then if you’d gone the way the abled body people can go.
+Not that they even needed to be empathic, she wasn’t getting any special treatment, most disabled access points cause you to have to go a lot further out of the way to reach where you’re going, than if you’d gone the way the abled body people can go.
 Most of the time I would just carry her bag and walking aid up and down the stairs/escalators for her so she could walk up, saving us all a lot of time because of this fact.
 So I got a bit of exercise that weekend.